Tips for driving in snow

 The coldest season is now approaching, with this comes much tougher driving conditions.
 Accidents and breakdown are much more likely to happen during the winter, even for the most experienced of drivers.
 The biggest issues come from driving in snow or on icy roads.

-This is why we have put together some advice and tips for driving in the winter.
+This is why we have put together some advice and tips for driving in snow and wintry conditions.

 Before setting off